GameMakerHub/GameMakerStandards/proposed/GMSR-1-coding-style-guide.md

 ### 3.1.
 Properties

-Properties should be written in `camelCase`.
+Properties SHOULD be written in `camelCase`.

-Visibility MUST be declared on all properties.

 There MUST NOT be more than one property declared per statement.

+Visibility MUST be declared on all properties - as there is no support for visibility we do this using underscores.

+Property names SHOULD NOT be prefixed with underscores to indicate *public* visibility.

-Property names SHOULD be prefixed with a single underscore to indicate protected or private visibility.
+Property names SHOULD be prefixed with a single underscore to indicate *protected* visibility.

+Property names SHOULD be prefixed with double underscores to indicate *private* visibility.

 Temporary variables MUST use the keyword `var`.